goodarzilab/ciberatac/README.md

 You can choose a smaller number of regions to speed up: change `--num-contrastive-regions 400 400` to `--num-contrastive-regions 100 100`

 You can download the necessary data from https://doi.org/10.5281/zenodo.5865863

+Note that the larger the number of regions for training, the more generalizable the predictions to all of the chromosome.

+# Maintenance

+Mehran karimzadeh developed this package during his post-doc under supervision of Hani Goodarzi (UCSF) and Bo Wang (UHN and Vector Institute).